xiix0/scam/README.md

+Q:	Why did the chicken cross the road?
+A:	To see his friend Gregory peck.

-Q:	Why do the police always travel in threes?
+Q:	Why did the chicken cross the playground?
-A:	One to do the reading, one to do the writing, and the other keeps
+A:	To get to the other slide.
-	an eye on the two intellectuals.